 Payment of Tuition, Fees and Other Costs

 Tuition and fees are due at the beginning of each semester and are determined by the number of credit hours in which the student is enrolled.
-A student who has not met this obligation within 10 days after the due date may be dismissed from MATC.
-This does not apply to students who have financial aid eligibility and plan to use those funds for tuition and fee payment.
+A student who has not met this obligation within 10 days after the due date may be dismissed from Manhattan Tech.
+This does not apply to students who have completed the financial aid process and plan to use those funds for tuition and fee payment.
 For those students, payment will be expected from the first financial aid check.
-All costs for student projects must be paid in full before a project can be removed from MATC’s grounds.
+All costs for student projects must be paid in full before a project can be removed from Manhattan Tech’s grounds.

 Tuition and Fees Refund Policy

-Students enrolled in undergraduate courses may be eligible for a refund of tuition/fees upon official withdrawal from a course or complete withdrawal from MATC.
-Refunds are calculated based on the day a MATC Drop/Add form is received by the MATC office, not when the student stopped attending class.
+Students enrolled in undergraduate courses may be eligible for a refund of tuition/fees upon official withdrawal from a course or complete withdrawal from Manhattan Tech.
+Refunds are calculated based on the day a Manhattan Tech Drop/Add form is received by the Student Services office, not when the student stopped attending class.
 Failure to attend a class does not constitute official withdrawal.
-Upon an official withdrawal, tuition/fee refunds will be calculated based on the following guidelines:

-*It is recommended that a student who received financial aid to visit with the financial aid office before dropping a class to discuss any ramifications.
+*It is recommended that a student who received financial aid to visit with the Office of Financial Aid before dropping a class to discuss any ramifications.

 Title IV Funds Refund Policy

 Undergraduate students receiving Federal Financial Aid who completely withdraw from Manhattan Area Technical College are also subject to the Department of Education’s Return of Title IV Funds policy.
 According to the policy a calculation is performed to determine if unearned Federal Student Aid needs to be returned to the Department of Education.
 The student is responsible for any funds that were required to be returned.
-A copy of the Return of Title IV Funds policy is available from the MATC Financial Aid Office.
+A copy of the Return of Title IV Funds policy is available from the Manhattan Tech Office of Financial Aid.

 To complete an electronic Free Application for Federal Student Aid (FAFSA) simply go to www.fafsa.ed.gov.
 You can complete your FAFSA anytime after January 1.
-MATC strongly recommends that students, and their parents if required, use the IRS Data Retreival Tool if given the option when filling out the FAFSA.
+Manhattan Tech strongly recommends that students, and their parents if required, use the IRS Data Retrieval Tool if given the option when filling out the FAFSA.